OleksandraMakarets/photographer-website/README.md

   - The page is decorated with an image of a camera, which perfectly emphasizes the minimalist style of this site.

 ![Contact Page](media/contact.png)
+### Features Left to Implement

+- __Quick form of payment on the website through well-known payment systems of the world.__